 - Diaphragms: It is a silicon cup-shaped barrier that covers the cervix and stops sperms from coming in contact with the eggs.
 This works best when used with spermicide creams (a substance that destroys sperm).
 Talk to your gynecologist to know more.

 - Know Thy Cycle: This is a natural mode of contraception known as Natural Family Planning.
 This method allows you to have sex without protection right after your period until the time you ovulate.
 Pregnancy is a possibility when you have a functional egg inside which happens right after ovulation till the egg remains viable.
 Ovulation happens before 14 days of your period, but this differs among women.
-You need to track your cycle and keep a
+You need to track your cycle and keep a check on other aspects like basal body temperature and cervical mucus to know for sure.
+Even though this process has no any side-effects and completely economical, inaccuracy and miscalculation can prove to be counter-productive.
+If you want to give this method a try, make sure you do your homework right because your miscalculation can end up making you pregnant.8

 - Intrauterine Device (IUD): It is copper T inserted into the uterus to prohibit sperms from reaching the eggs.
 It is a reversible process and is done by medical specialists.